 [Editor’s note: “7 U.S. Stocks to Buy on Coronavirus Weakness” is regularly updated to included the latest analysis of the rapidly evolving coronavirus situation and which stocks to buy.]

-But, not all hope is lost, and now may be the time to actually look for U.S. stocks to buy on the dip.
-For a few reasons.
+But, not all hope is lost, and this chop may actually offer investors the best opportunity to look for U.S. stocks to buy.

 - Apple (NASDAQ:AAPL)

 - Advanced Micro Devices (NASDAQ:AMD)

 - Intel (NASDAQ:INTC)

 Coronavirus Stocks to Buy: Apple (AAPL)

 The coronavirus outbreak hit global technology giant Apple hard in early 2020.

 Across the globe, Apple’s supply chain was disrupted, with the company closing offices, stores, and contact centers.
 Many of the factories from which Apple sources its hardware products shut down, too.
 And demand for Apple products fell off a cliff against the backdrop of plunging consumer spending.

 But supply chain disruption and depressed demand are temporary headwinds that will reverse course in the second-half of 2020.

 Apple has already re-opened many of its stores in China and South Korea.
 Many of the factories which supply Apple parts are also back up and running.
 It appears likely that more stores and factories will re-open outside of China in the coming weeks and months as governments lift lock-down policies.
 As they do, Apple’s supply chain will get back to normal.